Medically reviewed by Drugs.com. Last updated on Jun 15, 2020.

 Concerns related to adverse effects:

 • Extravasation: Vesicant; ensure proper needle or catheter placement prior to and during infusion.
 Avoid extravasation; infuse into a large vein if possible.
 Avoid infusion into leg veins.
 Monitor IV site closely.
-[US Boxed Warning]: If extravasation occurs, infiltrate the area with diluted phentolamine (5 to 10 mg in saline) with a fine hypodermic needle.
+If extravasation occurs, infiltrate the area with diluted phentolamine (5 to 10 mg in 10 to 20 mL saline) with a fine hypodermic needle.
 Phentolamine should be administered as soon as possible after extravasation is noted to prevent sloughing /necrosis.

 • Hypoxia/hypercarbia: Use in patients with profound hypoxia or hypercarbia may produce ventricular tachycardia or fibrillation; use with extreme caution.